InvestingStocks

 To help emphasise the differences, it’s worth taking a trip over to Vanguard.
 Not just because they are basically a not for profit organisation.
 And not because they were the ones that actually pioneered index investing in the 1970s.
 And not even because they are one of the largest fund managers in the business.

 No, we’ll use Vanguard because they offer a good range of both types of funds so its not in their interests to present one as any better than the other.
-We can look at index fund vs ETF options without bias.
+We can look at index fund and ETF options without bias.

 In case you don’t know, the FTSE 100, often referred to as the Footsie is an index that tracks the 100 largest public companies by market capitalisation that trade on the London Stock Exchange (LSE).
 The name Footsie is an acronym of the index’s original parent companies, the Financial Times and the London Stock Exchange.
 It represents more than 80% of the LSE’s market capitalisation.